Sumer is icumen in – finally.

 Sally Minogue reflects on evocations of Summer by some Wordsworth authors.

 ‘Sumer is icumen in –/ Lhude sing! cuccu.’
 Not by one of Wordsworth’s authors, but by one of that large and motley crew, Anon., this early 13th century lyric is still widely recognized because it was set to music and is still sung today.
 It is often sung as a round, a strange form where one line is sung on top of another making a sort of vocal tapestry.
 (You might have sung a round at primary school; that’s the last time I sang one – Oranges and Lemons is a common one.)
-A version of it can be heard here.
 It’s a song which still captures the exuberance felt when everything starts to burgeon, that fresh green leaf on the trees, the first buds and shoots unfurling, blossom suddenly everywhere.
 Here in Kent, the May blossom is now at its height and it carries an undeniable freight of the pagan.
 It’s actually the blossom of the humble hawthorn and its extravagance is almost at odds with its ordinary origins (as children we called the early leaves, which could be eaten, ‘bread and cheese’).
 But hawthorn has ancient associations with May Day, and the regeneration of nature, including fertility and the rituals that were believed to engender it.
 The May blossom this year may be a long way after May 1st, but this has been an uncommonly late year.
 (Its connection with May 1st may also be attributed to the Julian calendar, changed to the Gregorian in 1752, when the old May 1st became equivalent to today’s May 12th.)

 Thomas Hardy, always quick to pick up on folkloric traditions, whilst maintaining a sceptical stance to them, deliberately first introduces us to Tess in Tess of the D’Urbervilles (1891) when she is taking part in a May Day rite, though one that is already decaying – ‘metamorphosed or disguised’.
 But Angel Clare, who is later to re-meet Tess and woo her, is charmed by the simple rural spectacle, and by the young girls in their vestal white.
 (Chapter 2) That early vision of a virginal Tess is made flesh when he meets her again at Dairyman Crick’s where they are both working.
 And now Hardy invokes summer full-bloodedly: